-Start by discussing with your supervisor, and referring to the job’s Position Description, what role the Copyright Specialist plays.
+Start by discussing with your supervisor, and referring to the job’s position description, what role the Copyright Specialist plays.
 Reach a consensus, and document what is specific, what is broad, and, of those, which ones correspond to the organization’s strategic goals.

 Develop your own method of organizing and documenting your work.
-As the point person for answering copyright questions, keep a Log with the date, time, and method of first contact, how to reach this person, status (pending, answered, etc.), and requested deadline for your response.
+As the point person for answering copyright questions, keep a log with the date, time, and method of first contact, how to reach this person, status (pending, answered, etc.), and requested deadline for your response.
 Integrate the values of your organization; for example, your supervisor wants you to measure your impact.
-Within this Log, note the number of people and questions you receive.
+Within this log, note the number of people and questions you receive.

 Connect with Your People

 Take the data points from your documentation, and fashion your own narrative.
-Talk, write, blog, Tweet, and email about your story, about your work.
+Talk, write, blog, tweet, and email about your story, about your work.
 Clarify and characterize what your work looks like, which target population was served, who your collaborators were, and the number of people you helped.

-Find avenues to report out, during all-staff meetings, as a host for your department’s Open House, or submit a news piece to the internal newsletter.
+Find avenues to report out, during all-staff meetings, as a host for your department’s open house, or submit a news piece to the internal newsletter.
 Initiate opportunities to report up, sharing success stories with your supervisor and administrators during their open office hours.
 The goal is transparency, and to demystify what a Copyright Specialist does, on the ground.

 Rehearse Your Elevator Speech

-Prepare to not only discuss what the front lines of your service looks like, but also the view from a 10,000-foot level.
+Prepare to not only discuss what the front line of your service looks like, but also the view from a 10,000-foot level.
 Explore the reasons why your profession cares about copyright.
 Once you have answers, use them as a springboard to consider and articulate your own reasons for caring.
 For librarians, here is a statement from a former Executive Director of the American Librarian Association’s Washington D.C.
 Office.

 Customize your elevator speech, with a version ready for a 10-year old, and another one for the high-ranking administrator who consistently hits the treadmill at the same time you do.
 Aim for the story of what you do in plain English, void of library and legal terms, in thirty second or less.